davidpaulius/foon_api/README.md

 # FOON_API: Code for Processing FOON! #

 This repository contains code for processing [FOON](https://www.foonets.com) (short for the **functional object-oriented network**) graphs.

 FOON was developed by the [USF Robot Perception and Action Lab](https://rpal.cse.usf.edu).

+### Overview
-Here, you will find several scripts that are needed to operate on FOON files, which are mainly subgraph files as text files (.TXT), .JSON, or, more recently, .PKL files.
-Examples of subgraphs can be found in the ``FOON-111/`` directory found in this repository.

-Subgraphs can be visualized using the [FOON_view](https://davidpaulius.github.io/foon_view/) tool.
+There are several scripts found here that are needed to operate on FOON files, which are mainly subgraph files as text files (.TXT), .JSON, or, more recently, .PKL files.
+Examples of subgraphs can be found in the ``FOON-111/`` directory found in this repository; they can be visualized using the [FOON_view](https://davidpaulius.github.io/foon_view/) tool.

 ## License